King Adora: Post-breakup (2005–present)

-Reunion and Who Do You Love? – The King Adora Story (2010–2012)

 In January 2010, King Adora announced that they were to reform for performances at the Hare & Hounds in Birmingham and the Garage in London in April 2010.
 In the same month, filmmaker Ben Lewis began production of an official King Adora documentary.
 Lewis had known Martyn Nelson from their time at Dartmouth High School and had followed the band when they first toured Scotland, where Lewis was living at the time.
 Browne commented that the band had been asked "about ten times" previously to reform, but in 2010, the time finally felt right.
 In advance of the reunion gigs, the band took fan requests for the setlists on their Myspace page and consequently the band's performances were the longest of their career, totalling 19 songs, including Vibrate You in its entirety and a number of Vibrate You-era b-sides.
 Talk of a permanent reformation was quashed by Browne.
 In October 2012, Dabrowski posted previously unreleased studio recordings of "Tokyo Honey" and a cover version of Nancy Sinatra's "These Boots Are Made for Walkin'" on SoundCloud.
 The documentary film (titled Who Do You Love? – The King Adora Story) finally saw release on 27 October 2012 and contained interviews with all four band members, manager Mark Chester, tour manager George DeRosa, Steve Lamacq and John Cornfield.
 The film also opened the Worcestershire Film Festival on 2 October 2012.

+On 21 January 2023, King Adora reformed to play a benefit gig at the Castle and Falcon in Balsall Heath, Birmingham.
+Due to the unavailability of Grimmitt and Dabrowski, they were depped by former High Society members Ade Preston and Ash Sheehan respectively.